-We can better understand this so-called paradox and the problem it raises by consideration of a simpler case-the Rayleigh-Riabouchinsky paradox can be generalized to an observation regarding the determinancy of dimensional systems in general.
-The case of dimensional reduction I wish to consider here in fact appears in Buckingham's (1914, 372-75) response to Tolman: the reduction of the mechanical dimensional system's basis from three to two basic dimensions by using Newton's force laws to define a dimensional formula for mass in terms of length and time.
-First I will show how such a dimensional reduction is done and then show how it leads to lower specificity in the derivation of the period of a pendulum when compared to the treatment in §1.1.
+We can better understand this so-called paradox and the problem it raises by consideration of a simpler case.
+The Rayleigh-Riabouchinsky paradox can be generalized to an observation regarding the determinacy of dimensional systems in general.
+The case of dimensional reduction I wish to consider in fact appears in Buckingham's (1914, 372-75) response to Tolman: the reduction of the mechanical dimensional system's basis from three to two basic dimensions by using Newton's force laws to define a dimensional formula for mass in terms of length and time.
+I show how such a dimensional reduction is done and then how it leads to lower specificity in the derivation of the period of a pendulum compared with the treatment in section 1.1.

-First we set Newton's two force laws equal to each other,
+To begin, we set Newton's two force laws equal to each other, simplifying the expression we get:

-$$G\frac{mm'}{r^2} = m'a$$
+$$G\frac{mm'}{r^2}=m'a,$$